Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   when the target is used by another target in the same buildsystem.
 Expands to the empty string otherwise.

+.. genex:: $<BUILD_LOCAL_INTERFACE:...>

+  .. versionadded:: 3.26

+  Content of ``...`` when the target is used by another target in the same buildsystem.
+Expands to the empty string otherwise.

 .. genex:: $<INSTALL_PREFIX>

   Content of the install prefix when the target is exported via